 The easiest way to order CoDA Conference Approved Literature is to do so on the coda.org website using this link.
-You can either order directly online or use the form provided on the CoRe website.
+You can either order directly online or use the form provided there.

 Is There A Limit to The Amount an Individual May Donate to CoDA?